Shannon-Watts/fake_news_ML/README.md

 Apart from splitting the Test and Training data we skipped all the Pre-processing steps in our other Models because we used Tensorflow-hub’s BERT preprocesser and encoder.

-## Comparison of Models
-We used confusion matricies to evaluate the models, and we this is what we found:

-[ADD IN CM (SHOLA)]

-Also we thought that the data was potentially overfiiting to the training data.
-Further steps to combat this would be .....
-[RESEARCH]

 # Analysis
 We tested our NLP model on completely new unseen data.
 We chose fake news text and true news text and ran it through our model.